by Marc Montoni

 Well, let's put it this way: Are you satisfied with always being outnumbered at the convention, by people who want to put a muzzle on you?
 Are you satisfied with atrocious candidates who run as "Libertarians" but who couldn't name an actual LIBERTARIAN position to save their life?
 Are you satisfied with atrocious candidates who run as "Libertarians" but who fraudulently promote things like sales taxes, chasing foreign warlords, and doing violence to the right of free association as supposedly "libertarian" positions?

-Well, those things are going to continue unless we change our numbers drastically.
+Well, those things are going to continue -- unless we Radicals change our numbers drastically.

 Being an LPRC State Coordinator is not intended to be just a nice title with no expectations or responsibility.
 It's not a reward for calling oneself a "Radical Libertarian".